 Once the service deployment is complete, the Data Collection Analytics and Events (DCAE) software configures data collectors for monitoring.
-In the CCVPN blueprint, the network is monitored through the SOTN controller.
+In the CCVPN blueprint, the network is monitored through the SOTN controller and SD-WAN controller.
 Events are sent by DCAE to the alarm correlation engine - Holmes.
-Holmes collapses two failure alarms for the same event into one and generates an event that then triggers a policy to execute a reroute event.
+Holmes collapses two failure alarms for the same event into one and generates an event that then triggers a policy to execute a reroute or bandwidth adjustment event.
 The self-healing action calls SO to take the appropriate action.